geudde/attic-chest/pages/03.season-2/11.meeting-23/06.charade/docs.md

 Nor join with the haughty, the giddy, the vain
 &emsp;At the strike of my *second* who fidelity bow

-For Ah! should their folly thy fancy allure
+For ah! should their folly thy fancy allure
 &emsp;The example might make thee from rectitude swerve,
 Might sully that bosom which now is so pure
-&emsp;And my *third* be a title e’en Thou may’st deserve.
+&emsp;And my *third* be a title e’en thou may’st deserve.

 Then care and repentance shall wither thy bloom
 &emsp;Thy charms and they graces will speedily fly
 Thy cheeks the sad hue of my *first* will assume
-&emsp;And Art must the Roses of nature supply.
+&emsp;And art must the roses of nature supply.

 C. B—